 Egg donation is more common than you might think; about 15% of couples trying to conceive use a donor egg.
-Whether you’re an egg donor recipient or would like to donate your eggs, reproductive endocrinology and fertility specialist Deborah Smith, MD, at Rocky Mountain Fertility Center in Englewood, Colorado, and Rapid City, South Dakota, can help.
+Whether you’re an egg donor recipient or would like to donate your eggs, reproductive endocrinology and fertility specialist Deborah Smith, MD, at Rocky Mountain Fertility Center in Parker, Colorado, and Rapid City, South Dakota, can help.
 Dr. Smith offers advanced infertility treatments, including egg donation when necessary, to help you achieve a normal pregnancy.
 Schedule a consultation with Rocky Mountain Fertility Center by phone or online today.

 Egg donation is a fertility treatment for women who can’t use their eggs for pregnancy due to a health condition, certain medical treatments, or genetic abnormalities.